heej-jhj/heej-jhj.github.io/_pages/publications.md

 Page Under Construction
 ======
-Check back in the future for my in depth explanation of the projects I've worked on!
+An in-depth explanation of the projects I've worked on is currently being revised.

-For now, a less detailed list of projects I've done can be seen on my resume.
+In the meantime, you can refer to my resume for a more concise list of projects.

+Thank you for your patience!

 ![](/images/Construction.jpg)